locoframework/loco-rails/README.md

 $ bin/rails db:migrate
 ```

-Loco-JS is bundled inside Loco-Rails and named `loco-rails.js` Since it is a JavaScript library, I recommend to resolve JavaScript dependencies using native package managers.
-So I encourage you to install Loco-JS and all JavaScript libraries using npm:
+Loco-JS is bundled inside Loco-Rails and named `loco-rails.js` Since it is a JavaScript library, I recommend to install it using native package managers like npm:

 ```bash
 $ npm install loco-js --save